Experimental theatre in the Arab world: Middle East

+Another theatre initiative was held by the Seeds of Peace Center via the bi-national movement of Israelis and Palestinians, Combatants for Peace.
+Image theatre was used with separate Israeli and Palestinian groups to reveal conflicting views.
+Forum theatre techniques were also deployed, which led to “spect-actor” interventions with separate Jewish and Arab students focusing on violence-charged scenarios.

 In Jordan, Prof. Fadi Skeiker started a free space for experimentation in performing arts, the Amman Theatre Lab.
 Based on Henry Giroux's concept of border pedagogy, he studied the role of applied theatre in empowering orphan Palestinian youths who live in one of the biggest refugee camps in the Middle East, the Baqa'a camp.

 Maghreb

-Contrarily to typical experimental drama whose audience is rather an intellectual élite, experimental theatre in the Maghreb is more popular and reaches wider audiences.
+Contrary to typical experimental drama, whose audience is an intellectual élite, experimental theatre in the Maghreb is more popular and reaches wider audiences.
 The performances take place in public spaces amidst spectators who form a halqa (circle) around the storyteller.
 They consist of storytelling of daily life or historical events by a narrator.
-The narrator chooses a subject which is usually historical or religious and starts improvising praise mainly using colloquial Arabic.
-The script is unfinished and full of holes which gives freedom to the actor to improvise.
-The performance often depends on the virtuosity of a single person which performs various roles.
+The narrator chooses a subject, which is usually historical or religious, and starts improvising praise, mainly using colloquial Arabic.
+The script is unfinished and full of holes, which gives freedom to the actor to improvise.
+The performance often depends on the ability of a single person who performs various roles.
 Storytellers include dramatic elements such as dancing and singing.
 During French occupation in the region, storytellers had such a success that some were censored by authorities.
 Pioneers of this genre of popular theatre in Algeria are Abdelkader Alloula and Rachid Ksentini.
 In Morocco, Mohammed Kaghat is seen as one of the best representatives of the Moroccan murtajala, a subversive, comic and ironic improvised representation of theatre practices.
 In Tunisia, an Experimental Theatre Festival has taken place in Medenine since 1992.

 Gulf States

-Experimental theatre creation process in Gulf states has a strong state involvement.
+The experimental theatre creation process in the Gulf states has strong state involvement.
 In 2011, Gulf states launched an innovative digital project named "Gulf stage".
-It consists of an online platform that shares recorded performances of young theatre companies from Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates with a global audience.
-The featuring companies were chosen in a contest in which the actors and the creative teams of each participating country had only one day to build the set, rehearse and perform.
-The project involved many partners: the British Council, Digital Theatre, the Ministry of Culture, Arts and Heritage of Qatar and the Qatar Foundation.
+It consists of an online platform that shares recorded performances of young theatre companies from Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates with a global audience.
+The featured companies were chosen by a contest in which the actors and creative teams of each participating country had only one day to build a set, rehearse, and perform.
+The project involved many partners: the British Council; Digital Theatre; the Ministry of Culture, Arts and Heritage of Qatar; and the Qatar Foundation.